Shizen-no-ko/react-memory-game-with-hooks/README.md

-A React based memory card game using functional components and hooks.
+A fully-responsive React based memory card game app using functional components and hooks.